-"Good, Old Times"
+"Good, Old Days"

 Youth Was Painting It All in Pink

 Thus, it's a small wonder that we can't recognize these times as the best ever.
-For a moment seeing our minds as instruments for processing our reality, a metaphor with musical instruments seems appropriate: give an out-of-tune guitar to Eric Clapton and he won't make any music on it.
-Likewise, give ourselves all advantages of the modern living, and our minds will still be producing only "noise, not music".
+If just for a moment we would see our minds as instruments for processing our reality, a metaphor with musical instruments might be appropriate: so, give an out-of-tune guitar to Eric Clapton and he won't make any music on it---no matter how good notes you give him.

-In my working days I would come in on a typical Monday softly whistling or humming a happy tune, and having a nice word for everyone, especially female co-workers.
+In my working days I would come in on a typical Monday morning softly whistling or humming a happy tune, and having a nice word for everyone, especially female co-workers.
 Well, I was not flirting in a sense of making a pass at any of them, but I always liked giving them compliments, and they knew that was it.

 Well, to borrow my expression from above, I didn't care much to be "recognizable as one of the crowd."
 Being an oddball was not making me feel either lonely or misunderstood.
 And it still doesn't.

 When someone tells me they can't relax, I ask them : "How do you manage to fall asleep at night?"
-Really, what exactly do we do with all those worries, frustrations, grudges, impatience, and all other pearls of stress at our bed time?
+Really, what exactly do we do with all those worries, frustrations, grudges, impatience, and all other pearls of complicating at our bed time?

 With an Awakened Spirit

-The world is not about terrorists, bad politicians, high cost of medical insurance, climate change, and a nagging spouse- it's about our response to all that.
+The world is not about terrorists, bad politicians, high cost of medical insurance, climate change, and a nagging spouse---it's about our response to all that.